 For our tower gardens that we place at a south-facing wall, we also built a glass wind barrier (you can see some of it on the left side of the picture).
 We want the heat to be trapped there.
 This way we grow peppers, eggplants, and cucumbers successfully without a greenhouse.
 By the way, eggplants and peppers are very challenging to grow in a greenhouse because they attract bugs so much.
 A sheltered outdoor location is much better.

 Water affected microclimate

 This one is huge, however all I can do is point you to some information, we have no experiences ourselves yet.
 But I know that by using water micro climates combined with hill country, Stepp Holzer grows an unbelievable site in the mountains of Austria.
 Get inspired here:

 His book Sepp Holzer’s Permaculture: A Practical Guide to Small-Scale, Integrative Farming and Gardening is worth reading.

-If you have steep slopes or a mountain side, you might want to get more aggressive and build terraces and water ponds to be able to do even more.
+If you have steep slopes or a mountainside, you might want to get more aggressive and build terraces and water ponds to be able to grow more.